emkis/cross-platform-monorepo/readme.md

+## Things to explain better

+- When to have an `.native.ts` file and when to have a `.ts` file.
+- Why inside a package we don't have the `moduleSuffixes` configuration we need to have exports with explicit `.native.ts` suffixes.
+- How to structure a package that supports both platforms but depend on packages that also have different entry points per platform.
+- Does the bundler includes things of `.native.ts` files on web?

 ## Monorepo structure

 ### Applications

-The applications in this monorepo are just simple examples to demonstrate how different applications inside a monorepo can target use the same internal packages but change have different behaviours based on the platforms they are targeting with the `moduleSuffixes` configuration.
+The applications in this monorepo are just simple examples to demonstrate how different applications inside a monorepo can use the same internal packages but change have different behaviours based on the platforms they are targeting with the `moduleSuffixes` configuration.